nus-cs2113-AY2425S1/tp/docs/UserGuide.md

   **Alias**: `/calories` – Either `/c` or `/calories` can be used to specify the calorie count.

 Example: `prog edit /p 1 /d 1 /a /n Push-Up /w 30 /r 15 /s 3 /c 100`

-Add exercise of push up with weight of 30, 15 reps, 3 sets, burning 100 calories in day 1 of programme 1.
+Add an exercise called 'Push Up' with a weight of 30, 15 reps, 3 sets, and 100 calories burned to Day 1 of Programme 1.

 ```plaintext
 Created new exercise: